inf3rno/dataflower/README.md

 ## Documentation

-A detailed documentation is not yet available.
+A detailed documentation will be available on GitHub Pages by the first release.
+Until then all I can provide are low quality examples.

 ### Examples